alfredlam42/intro-to-sinatra/README.md

 For every model you have, there should be a directory in the _views_ directory with the same name as that model.

+Don't nest partials.
+It's a headache to deal with.
+If you want to try, go ahead.

 ## The Model

 It's an object that contains information about itself.
 All the things you worked on with classes in Phase 1 is applied to models.